 - I like my Paczki rolled in granulated sugar.
-There's just something about that sugar crunch!
-Some paczki are made with a thin glaze of icing sugar and milk, if you'd rather go that route.
-You could also dust them in icing sugar.
-Any way you eat them, they're a really delicious treat and definitely a splurge.
+There’s just something about that sugar crunch!
+Some Paczki are made with a thin glaze of icing sugar and milk, if you’d rather go that route.
+You could also dust them in icing/confectioners’ sugar.
+Any way you eat them, they’re a really delicious treat and definitely a splurge.

-- Paczki are best eaten on the day they are made, although they do freeze well, if you have extras.
-You don't need a deep fryer to make these, although that's definitely the easiest route, as it keeps a constant temperature and is safer.
-If you don't have a fryer, use a deep, heavy pot and a portable thermometer to monitor the temperature.
+- You don’t need a deep fryer to make these, although that’s definitely the easiest route, as it keeps the oil a constant temperature and is safer.
+If you don’t have a fryer, use a deep, heavy pot and a portable thermometer to monitor the temperature.
 Do be careful though and have a lid handy, just in case.
+In the unlikely event the oil ignites, simply cover the pot with the lid to extinguish.
+Keep kids well away from the deep frying process and take care yourself!

 - Be sure to coat your Paczki in granulated sugar while they are still warm, so the sugar will stick.
-If opting for powdered sugar, obviously you'd want to wait until the Paczki are cool before coating.
+If opting for powdered sugar, obviously you’d want to wait until the Paczki are cool before coating, to avoid melting it.
 As powdered sugar will dissolve over time, add powdered sugar just before serving.